Wine red

-The color wine or bordeaux, vinous, vinaceous, is a dark shade of red.
+The color wine, or wine red (compare wynread, wynrooi, vino rosso, vinröd, viininpunainen, etc), also called bordeaux, vinous, or vinaceous, is a dark shade of red.
 It is a representation of the typical color of red wine.

 The first recorded use of wine as a color name in English was in 1705.
-The term "bordeaux" is also sometimes used to describe this color.
+The word bordeaux is also sometimes used to describe this color.

-Variations of wine
+Variations of the color term

 Claret

-At right is displayed the color claret.

-Another name for this color is bordeaux.

-This color is a representation of the average color of bordeaux wine.
+The color claret is displayed adjacent.
+Claret is a representation of the average color of Bordeaux wine.